 • High revenue per thousand impressions : Media.net is known to have a higher RPM than many other ad networks, including Google AdSense.

-• Contextual ads : Media.net uses so-called contextual ads that only show users ads that they might be interested in, resulting in a higher click-through rate.
+• Contextual ads Media.net uses what are called contextual ads which only show users ads that are likely to interest them, resulting in a higher click-through rate.

 • Excellent Customer Support : When you join Media.net, you will be assigned a customer service representative who will help you through the process or with any questions you may have.

-• Can be combined with other ad networks : You can run Media.net ads simultaneously with Google AdSense ads.
+• Can be combined with other advertising networks : You can run Media.net ads simultaneously with Google AdSense ads.

 Disadvantages of Media.net